CoolKit-Technologies/apiDocs/pages/mydoc/pair_en.md

 {"error":0}
 ```

-⑦ Smartphone reconnects wifi and interact with server
+⑦ Smartphone reconnects wifi and Interact with server